Daniel Craig: Political views

 In 2012, Craig expressed a dislike and distrust for politics and politicians in general, being quoted as saying, "Politicians are shitheads.
 That's how they become politicians, even the good ones.
 We're actors, we're artists, we're very nice to each other.
 They'll turn around and stab you in the fucking back".
-He was particularly scathing about former Labour Party Prime Minister Tony Blair, comparing the friends of Blair with the Faustian protagonist of Klaus Mann's anti-Nazi Exilliteratur novel Mephisto.
+He was particularly scathing about former Labour Party prime minister Tony Blair, comparing the friends of Blair with the Faustian protagonist of Klaus Mann's novel Mephisto.
 Craig has also expressed a reluctance to involve himself with politicians, arguing that by doing so "you immediately are aligning yourself with a political party."

-Craig supported Barack Obama in the 2008 and 2012 US presidential elections.
+Despite this, Craig supported Barack Obama in the 2008 and 2012 US presidential elections.
 He was outspoken about his opposition to Brexit before the 2016 EU membership referendum.
 In 2016, he was pictured wearing a "Vote Remain" t-shirt which was adorned with the words, "No man is an island.
 No country by itself."

 Craig came out against the concept of inheritance in 2021, calling it "distasteful".
 He claims his philosophy is "get rid of it or give it away before you go".